Vietnam.vn - Nền tảng quảng bá Việt Nam

 A cluster of villages in Thuong Trach commune is still relying on solar power.

-Thuong Trach commune has a total natural area of nearly 74,152 hectares; the border with Laos is 58.142 km long, located deep in the core area of Phong Nha - Ke Bang National Park.
+Thuong Trach commune has a total natural area of nearly 74,152 hectares; the border with Laos is 58,142 km long, located deep in the core area of Phong Nha - Ke Bang National Park.
 The commune has 18 villages and hamlets with 3,209 people.
 The poverty rate is still high with 470 households, 2,106 people, accounting for 65.37%; near-poor households have 36 households, 189 people, accounting for 5.01%.
 The average income per capita is only 14.6 million VND/person/year.
 People here live in clusters and hamlets, scattered.
 Households living in remote mountainous areas are guided and facilitated to return to the central area according to the policy of "Solving the shortage of residential land, housing, production land, and domestic water" for ethnic minorities.

-With a special location, a remote area close to the Lao border, and the core of the heritage, bringing electricity to the commune encountered many difficulties.
+With its special location, being a remote area close to the Lao border, and being the core of the heritage, bringing electricity to the commune encountered many difficulties.
 However, with the participation of the entire political system, the dream of electricity has become a reality, bringing electricity to the center of Thuong Trach commune.
 To completely cover all villages with electricity, the people as well as the army and people continue to have high hopes for the project phase 2.

 Along with electricity, clean water is also a concern for the government as well as the forces stationed in the area.
-People here mainly use water from streams that flow near their houses.
-The water is shared by people and livestock, poultry... for bathing, washing, cleaning, and even drinking.
+People here mainly use water from streams flowing near their houses.
+The water is shared by people and livestock, poultry... for bathing, washing, cleaning, and even eating.
 The stream changes with the seasons, it is muddy in the rainy season, and dry in the dry season.
 Not to mention, the terrain here has many limestone mountains, making the risk of lime contamination in the water inevitable.

 Lesson 1: Bringing clean water, solving urgent needs -0